Bri-Gonzalez/I-Choose-You/README.md

    * User will click a button to get back randomly generated Pokemon with the Pokemon's name and sprite
    * User will be able to decide whether to "catch" the Pokemon or "set it free"
    * Save the caught Pokemon
-- Add a page where Pokemon can battle using either randomized stats, or the actual stats given on PokeAPI

 ## Project Schedule